rohan843/cybersecurity-notes/README.md

 ## Playbooks

 A playbook is a manual that provides details about any operational action.
 Playbooks also clarify what tool should be used in response to a security incident.
+Playbooks can be very detailed and may include flow charts and tables to clarify what actions to take and in which order.

 Playbooks are essential as urgency, efficiency and accuracy are necessary to quickly identify and mitigate a security threat to reduce potential risk.